 From March 2018 to July 2020, we issued convertible promissory notes in the aggregate principal amount of \$13.0 million with an interest rate of 8.0% per annum, pursuant to note purchase agreements entered into with certain holders of our capital stock.
 On May 1, 2021, the holders of all of our outstanding convertible promissory notes agreed to an acceleration of the date of the automatic conversion from June 30, 2021 to May 1, 2021 for all convertible promissory notes.
 Accordingly, on May 1, 2021, all of our outstanding convertible promissory notes were converted into 10,926,089 shares of our Series B-1 convertible preferred stock at a conversion price equal to \$1.385 per share.
-Pursuant to the terms of our Series B-1 convertible preferred stock, all shares will automatically convert into 3,377,925 shares of our common stock upon the closing of this offering on a one-for-one basis, after taking into effect the Reverse Split effected on October 1, 2021.

 On July 1, 2021, we entered into an agreement to lease 2,864 square feet of office space in Purchase, New York.
 The lease has a term of 89 months and is expected to commence on October 1, 2021.
 The annual base rent under the lease is \$70,000 for the first lease year and is subject to annual increases of between 1.82% and 2.04%.
 We provided a security deposit in the form of a Letter of Credit in the amount of \$35,000 pursuant to the terms of the lease.
-The amounts reflected in the table above do not include the new lease, which we entered into after June 30.
-2021.
+The amounts reflected in the table above do not include the new lease, which we entered into after June 30, 2021.